Russo-Ukrainian war: Minsk agreement and continued fighting

 Despite the Minsk ceasefire, sporadic clashes continued around Donetsk International Airport, the last part of Donetsk city held by Ukrainian troops.
 On 28 September, Russian-backed forces began an offensive to capture the airport.
 Ukrainian troops were besieged in the terminal and control tower.
-They were given the nickname "Cyborgs", as they withstood repeated Russian attacks in grim battlefield conditions.
-The siege lasted throughout winter and most of the airport was destroyed by shelling.
+They were given the nickname "Cyborgs" as they withstood repeated Russian attacks in grim battlefield conditions.
+The siege lasted throughout winter, and most of the airport was destroyed by shelling.
 Eventually, on 21 January 2015, rebels took the airport with help from Russian special forces.

-On 7 and 12 November, NATO officials reconfirmed the Russian presence, citing 32 tanks, 16 howitzer cannons and 30 trucks of troops entering the country.
-NATO said it had seen an increase in Russian tanks, artillery pieces and other heavy military equipment in Ukraine and renewed its call for Moscow to withdraw its forces.
-The Chicago Council on Global Affairs stated that Russian separatists enjoyed technical advantages over the Ukrainian army since the large inflow of advanced military systems in mid-2014: effective anti-aircraft weapons ("Buk", MANPADS) suppressed Ukrainian air strikes, Russian drones provided intelligence, and Russian secure communications system disrupted Ukrainian communications intelligence.
+On 7 and 12 November, NATO officials reconfirmed the Russian presence, citing 32 tanks, 16 howitzer cannons, and 30 trucks of troops entering the country.
+NATO said it had seen an increase in Russian tanks, artillery pieces, and other heavy military equipment in Ukraine and renewed its call for Moscow to withdraw its forces.
+The Chicago Council on Global Affairs stated that Russian separatists enjoyed technical advantages over the Ukrainian army since the large inflow of advanced military systems in mid-2014: effective anti-aircraft weapons ("Buk" and MANPADS) suppressed Ukrainian air strikes, Russian drones provided intelligence, and the Russian secure communications system disrupted Ukrainian communications intelligence.
 The Russian side employed electronic warfare systems that Ukraine lacked.
 Similar conclusions about the technical advantage of the Russian separatists were voiced by the Conflict Studies Research Centre.

+Ukraine declared the Russian-backed separatist republics to be terrorist organisations.

 Minsk II agreement and battle of Debaltseve

-Pro-Russian rebels in Donetsk in May 2015.
-Ukraine declared the Russian-backed separatist republics to be terrorist organisations.

 In January 2015, Donetsk, Luhansk, and Mariupol represented the three battle fronts.
-Poroshenko described a dangerous escalation on 21 January amid reports of more than 2,000 additional Russian troops, 200 tanks and armed personnel carriers crossing the border.
+Poroshenko described a dangerous escalation on 21 January amid reports of more than 2,000 additional Russian troops, 200 tanks, and armed personnel carriers crossing the border.
 He abbreviated his visit to the World Economic Forum because of his concerns.